Do you have a disability or health-related need and require accommodations? See Disability Accommodations.

 - The program will make every effort to evaluate all requests in a timely manner.
 If further information and verification is needed by ETS, it's possible that testing will be delayed.

 If you have previously registered and your request for accommodations has been approved by ETS, you may request the same testing accommodation for subsequent test dates.
-To reregister, submit a completed eligibility form (indicating your candidate ID number and the test date for which documentation was approved and on file at ETS), together with a registration form approximately six weeks prior to your anticipated test date.
+To reregister, contact the test center directly and provide a copy of your valid approval letter to the test center administrator at least three business days prior to your anticipated test date.
+If your approval letter has expired, please follow the procedures outlined in the "How to Register" section above.